tritb166/Arma-Settings-Performance-Guide/README.md

 ## Game Settings

 - Texture you always want on very high bc some things like scopes will be inaccurate and also very blurry
-- Objects is just LOD i think, standard works fine
+- Objects is just LOD I think, standard works fine
 - Terrain you want between standard and very high
-- All shadow settings look basically the same, except anything more than low just uses more fps on things you cant see/wont notice
+- All shadow settings look basically the same, except anything more than low just uses more fps on things you can't see/won't notice
-- Idk what particles does, but id guess its bad bc arma particles are just laggy in general
+- Idk what particles does, but I guess it's bad because arma particles are just laggy in general
 - Clouds look the same on every settings, the higher ones just add more
 - PIP you want on standard if you can handle it, sometimes PIP can be very laggy though since its literally rendering everything multiple times
 (ultra is good for use in vehicles with PiP periscopes)